hermonochy/Rescueland/The Planet File.md

 Population: 5482639 trillion

-Atmospere: Hydrogen 86%, Helium 11%, Methane 2%
+Atmosphere: Hydrogen 86%, Helium 11%, Methane 2%

 General: This is the ice planet which the Rescuelanders hid on during The War for Rescueland.